• Skip to primary navigation

 2 plates of iceberg wedge lettuce (2 wedges on each plate) topped with diced tomatoes, cucumbers, red onions, and salami in a vinaigrette.

-What Is In Italian Antipasto Salad with Lettuce?
+Ingredients For Italian Antipasto Salad with Lettuce

 Basic ingredients for Italian Antipasto salad recipes include cured meats, different cheeses, and pickled or marinated vegetables.